StuartsProjects/StuartsProjects.github.io/_posts/2013-11-21-$50SAT-a-very-small-Earth-orbiting-satellite.md

 $50SAT appears to be catalogue object 39436 (2013-066W) as identified by the NORAD tracking radar.

-The $50SAT team can be contacted by email at  fiftydollarsat@yahoo.com

 **[You can see a Video of the launch here](https://www.youtube.com/watch?v=RMi0DbQGfxs)**

 The sequence of $50SAT transmissions repeats approximately every 75 seconds.
 A FM slow Morse call sign beacon, data as fast FM Morse, FSK RTTY data and digital data telemetry.